linste-zh/viinvara/ReadME.md

 ### Video Settings:

   - **Show video controls during experiment**:  if enabled, the participant can pause the video and change the current time stamp.
 This can override any pausing behaviour specified above.
-  - **Allow fullscreen**: if enabled, the participant can also enter full screen (which hides the rating scale at the interval)
+  - **(removed in V3) Allow fullscreen**: if enabled, the participant can also enter full screen (which hides the rating scale at the interval).
+This feature was removed in V3 of Viinvara due to the lack of browser support.

 ## Experiment